nicholas-lacourse93/nicholas-lacourse93.github.io/content/teaching/teaching.md

 [//]: # "Footnotes"

-[^1]: This outcome is driven by COVID and may need to return back to the states for the remainder of my studies.
+[^1]: This outcome is driven by COVID and my need to return back to the states for the remainder of my studies.